DMAgit/DMAgit/README.md

-I'm an Artificial Intelligence student, currently at Tilbrug Univeristy.
+I'm an Artificial Intelligence student.

+Graduated with a BSc at Tilburg Univeristy, currently doing MSc at Utrecht University.
 I mostly program in Python.
-This is my personal GitHub profile; it contains some personal projects I've worked on over the years.
+This is my personal GitHub profile; it contains some personal and uni projects I've worked on over the years.

 <!---
 DMAgit/DMAgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.